<

 prominent figure in the development of New London (about 15 miles east

-important defender of the settlement.
-He had already figured in
+important defender of New London.
+He was already an experienced fighter, having figured as a youth in

 the

-campaign at Fort DuQuesne and would go on to serve in the War
+campaign at Fort DuQuesne (1758).
+Like Matthew Talbot, William Mead would go on to serve in the War

 for Independence.
-Ann bore William seven children before her
+Anne bore William seven children before her

 death